5th Chamber Concert

 Alter Saal

-»Metamorphoses«: Richard Strauss writes the work under the impressions shortly before the end of the Second World War and understands it as a farewell to the world and his art.
+»Metamorphoses«: Richard Strauss wrote the work under the impressions of shortly before the end of the Second World War and understood it as a farewell to the world and his art.
 He was in a »desperate mood! (...)
 All gone!« he writes to the Viennese writer Joseph Gregor.
 At the end he quotes the funeral march from Beethoven's »Eroica«.